 What are we doing?
-Many shared mobility services rely on space along the curb for parking or passenger dropoffs.
-The TMP recommends developing a Curbside Management Plan to manage competing demands and get the most out of curb space.
-We are also working on programs to expand access to emerging technologies for lower-income residents and attract services that would otherwise not come to Kelowna.
+Many shared mobility services rely on space along the curb for parking or passenger drop-offs.
+The TMP recommends developing a Curb Space Management Strategy to manage competing demands and get the most out of curb space.
+We are also working with the province to facilitate access to ride-hailing in Kelowna.
+In addition, we are working on programs to expand access to emerging technologies for lower-income residents and attract services that would otherwise not come to Kelowna.
 We will continue to work toward adding new mobility options that embrace technology change and give people more options for getting around.